ICESAT-2HackWeek/GroundingLine-Greenland/README.md

 1. Visualize 3D or 4D data without user coding, such as displaying maps, surface elevation profiles, or time series at a user-selected date or location.
 2. Display statistics.
 For example, how many glaciers on the Greenland Ice Sheet have a floating ice tongue, meaning the grounding line is upstream of the glacier terminus, and where they are located?

 **Example 3**: Test the use of DEMs to derive the grounding line and compare with ICESat-2 results.
-DEMs such as [ArcticDEM](https://www.pgc.umn.edu/data/arcticdem/) have the potential to resolve the full grounding line in the fast-flowing region of tidewater glaciers.
+If ICESat-2 ground tracks are nearly perpendicular to the glacier flow direction, gaps between different ground tracks would make it difficult to determine the position of the grounding line.
+DEMs such as time-dependent strips from [ArcticDEM](https://www.pgc.umn.edu/data/arcticdem/) have the potential to resolve the full grounding line in the fast-flowing region of tidewater glaciers.
 However, they have varying degrees of uncertainty in their vertical accuracy.
 Sometimes the error can be as large as a few meters.
 If you are interested in looking into this, even just comparing these different DEMs with the ICESat-2 surface elevation would be a great exercise.

 ### Additional resources or background reading